-Popularly known as the father of HipLife in Ghana, Reginald Osei, aka, Reggie Rockstone is a Ghanaian rap artist known in Ghana for originating a brand of hip hop called HipLife, a combination of American hip hop beats with Ghanaian hi-life rhythms, percussion, vernacular and English languages.
-He raps in Akan Twi and English and has released 5 studio albums between 1997 and 2014.
+Popularly known as the father of HipLife in Ghana, Reginald Osei, aka Reggie Rockstone is a Ghanaian rap artist known in Ghana for originating a brand of hip-hop called HipLife, a combination of American hip-hop beats with Ghanaian hi-life rhythms, percussion, vernacular and English languages.
+He raps in Akan, Twi, and English and has released five studio albums between 1997 and 2014.

 He was born Reginald Yaw Asante Ossei to fashion designer Ricky Ossei (Saint Ossei), in the United Kingdom but came back to Ghana while still very young and grew up at Kumasi and Accra.
 Reginald attended Achimota School, Accra, Ghana.

-Also read – Michaeal Owusu Addo(Sarkodie): Everything You Must Know About the Ghanaian Rapper
+Also Read – Sarkodie: All You Must Know About the Ghanaian Rapper

 Ossei is married to the sixth child of the third president of Ghana, Dr. Hilla Limann.
 Her name is Zilla Limann, a medical practitioner.
 Reginald and his wife, Zilla have a number of things in common.
 First of all, they all spot dreadlocks, love entertaining friends and are lovers of art and music.
 Interestingly, though they are not of the same age, they both had their primary education at the Soul Clinic International School where their children also go.
 Moreover, they both had their secondary education at Achimota School and were also at McCarthy House.

 With Zilla, he has a son and two daughters.
-He also has a 28-year old daughter named Phoebe from a previous relationship.
+He also has an adult daughter named Phoebe from a previous relationship.
 Even in his early fifties, Reggie still looks way younger than you can imagine, with very trim and cute physique.

 The grandfather of hiplife has books and a documentary about him and his hiplife titled Living the Hiplife: Celebrity and Entrepreneurship in Ghanaian Popular Music.
 The 344 paged book was written by Jesse Weaver Shipley, Associate Professor of Anthropology at Haverford College and published this year.
 The book examines the production, consumption, and circulation of hiplife music, culture, and fashion in relation to broader cultural and political shifts in neo-liberalizing Ghana.
 There is also a documentary produced by the writer to go with the book.